decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 }
 ```
 :::
-Prior to a presentation request, the Verifier/RP MUST create a Domain Linkage Credential in a JSON Web Token format.
+Prior to generating an Authorization Request, the Verifier/RP MUST create a Domain Linkage Credential in a JSON Web Token format.
 It MUST be included on the website via '/.well-known/did-configuration.json'.

 Below is a non-normative example of a Domain Linkage Credential that is hosted at `https://www.vcsatoshi.com/.well-known/did-configuration.json`: